404Wolf/markdb/docs/slides.typ

 #slide(title: "Prior Art")[
   = There's a lot of companies that try to make unstructured data useful, particularly for LLMs/vector use cases.

-  - Companies like Parseur & Unstructured.io
+  - Companies like Parseur & Unstructured.io offering "data injection + cleanup"
   - NLP libraries and techniques (e.g. Apache OpenNLP)
-  - JSON-schema for enforcing structure on unstructured JSON blob data ]
+  - JSON-schema for enforcing structure on unstructured JSON blob data

+  Many of the use cases are AI driven; processing and transforming large amounts of unstructured data ]

 // Nick